 Perspectives from Two 9/11 Survivors

-The perspectives of two survivors of the Sept.
+The stories of two survivors of the Sept.
 11 terrorist attacks in New York adds another perspective on moving through fear as we age.
 The passage of time alone may help, and living mindfully may help even more.

 “9/11 was a significant turning point for me,” relates survivor Roy Cohen, 63, now an author and a nationally-respected executive coach.
 On that morning in 2001, Cohen was one of the thousands of people rushing out of the World Trade Center’s South Tower.
 He watched first responders rushing the other way, climbing steps they would not descend, and “nameless individuals jump courageously to their deaths,” he says.